flatten-official/flatten-somalia/docs/Database Script Testing Procedure.md

 ### Success test

 A key component of our testing procedure is the success test.

-The success test is run after the script was run, and the test verifies that the database is in the expected state.
+The success test is run after the script was run, and verifies that the database is in the expected state.
+For example, if a script adds a field to every document in a collection, a success test would read every document in that collection and verify that they have the new field.

 ### Three-testing phases

-#### A. Unit tests
+#### A. Local unit tests

 Unit tests allow for local and quick testing.
 These are the first tests you will run.
 Unit tests run on an empty in-memory database and usually have the following steps: